 Email delivery

-Then enter the SMTP settings and click OK to save it.
+Then enter the SMTP settings and click OK.

 Note